 “Toastmasters” replied Maurice, unsurprisingly “He was in the Toastmasters International semifinals two years in a row.”

 I learned two very important lessons that day:

 - Never judge a book by its cover; and,

 - At times, I can be an asshole.

 I quickly finished my coffee, jump into my car and rushed home so that I could Google the closest Toastmasters group near me.

 Public speaking isn’t a skill that people can learn; you’re either born with it or you’re not.
-So I thought but I was wrong.
+So I thought.
+I was wrong.
 Not only is it a skill one can learn, it is also a highly sought after skill in the job market.
 If you can clearly speak and present your ideas people will be drawn to you.

 So being an introvert, my goal was to learn to control my fears about public speaking, and to become less shy around co-workers and people in general.
-Since I am a business analyst, I regularly have to speak in front of a large audience.
+Since I am a business consultant, I regularly have to speak in front of a large audience.
 So I figured that it would be a win-win situation for me.

 Having attended Toastmaster was the best thing that ever happened for my career.
 Not only did I learn to speak in public and control my fear but I also was presented with an opportunity to meet people who are in the same situation as me.
 That’s the real secret of Toastmasters.
 Not the meeting itself, but before and after (and during breaks): you have no choice but to mingle with people and learn conversational skills.
 You also learn to listen.
 In the process, you learn not to judge people.